saifeemustafaq/mentorship/cohort_2/giteshyelave@outlook.com/About_cloud.md

 - As an example, a company can balance its load by locating mission-critical workloads on a secure private cloud and deploying less sensitive ones to a public one.
 Hybrid cloud deployment model not only safeguards and controls strategically important assets but does so in the most cost- and resource-effective way possible for each specific case.
 Also, this approach facilitates data and application portability.

+- Non-critical tasks such as development and test workloads can be done using public cloud whereas critical tasks that are sensitive such as organization data handling are done using a private cloud.

+- A perfect example of this scenario would be that of an organization who uses the private cloud to secure their data and interacts with its customers using the public cloud.

 ![](https://www.sam-solutions.com/blog/wp-content/uploads/2017/08/hybrid-cloud@2x.png)

 ### Benefits :